 Journal Entry.
 Saturday, 11 February.
 Moore’s Law.
 Sod’s Law.
 Everything that is possible is happening all at once.

 I had my RA interview today.
 I bungled it up.
-The limits of human stupidity are infinite it seems- I am abundant evidence of this.
+It seems the limits of human stupidity are infinite- I am abundant evidence of this.
 I walked into the room with my phone on.

-- Anything that can, could have, or will go wrong, is going wrong, all at once.
-If there are two or more ways to do something, and one of those ways can result in a catastrophe or pregnancy, then someone will do it.
+Murphy’s Quantum Law states that anything that can, could have, or will go wrong, is going wrong, all at once.
+If there are two or more ways to do something, and one of those ways can result in a catastrophe then it will.

-A few minutes into the interview lo and behold, my phone rang.
+A few minutes into my RA interview lo and behold, my phone rang.
 It was mortifying.

 But it gets even worse.